Undergraduate International Dual Degree Programs

 - Students register for regular AU courses (including General Education Requirements) during their first two years at AU.
 While studying at the partner institution in the third and fourth years, students register for AU/SIS exchange credit.

 - Students pay AU tuition and fees.This allows them to apply their financial aid packages to their semester abroad.
 As dual degree programs are designed for the independent undergraduate student, additional program fees do not apply.

 - Students pay limited fees to the partner institution.
 These fees can include welcome programs, state-mandated insurance, and activities fees.

 - Students are responsible for their own accommodation, airfare, ground transportation, school supplies, and other personal living expenses while at the partner institution.

-- Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Program Development.
+- Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Programs.

 - Good academic and university standing.